No results found

 How many immigrants come to the US for work?

-Nearly 42% of immigrants came to the US to join the workforce.
-Since 2006, work opportunities have been the most common reason people immigrate to the US.
+Nearly 41% of immigrants came to the US to join the workforce in 2022.
+Since at least 2006, work opportunities have been one of the most common reasons people legally immigrate to the US.

 Embed on your website